Footsteps unseen

 This psalm’s jarringly different halves have made some consider it a cut-and-paste job of clashing psalms.
 Alternatively, we can see it as the psalmist’s throwing her life’s contradictions—how things are versus how they “should be”—at God and asking him to reconcile them.*

-Since he’s allowed her troubles, the psalmist credits God with her grief and insomnia and questions her deepest Torah beliefs—namely, that he’s faithful, gracious, compassionate, and holy.
-The glory days are gone, and she fears God has cut her off and reneged on his promises, allowing his wrath to silence his love.
+Since he’s allowed her troubles, the psalmist credits God with her grief and insomnia and questions all her deepest Torah beliefs—namely, that he’s faithful, gracious, compassionate, and holy.
+The glory days are gone, and she fears God has cut her off and reneged on his promises, allowing his wrath to override his love.
 With all her questions crying for answers, she concludes that he’s no longer there for her.
 Then without missing a beat, she holds up what she knows of God from the Exodus event.
 She knows he’s powerful, compassionate, holy and, yes, incomparably mysterious—his footsteps being altogether untraceable.

 So the psalmist honestly faces her grief and pain, holding her lived experience up beside what scripture teaches, without forcing any false resolution of the two.
 She thus models holding onto God when we feel like letting go, and yet doing so in such a way that we lay our case before him and ask him to resolve the tension between our deepest grief and our faith in who he is.
-This reminds me of what Jesus urges us to do in the parable of the widow and the unjust judge (Lk.
-18:1-8).
-The psalmist doesn’t know how to make everything fit.
-But since God is the only judge she has recourse to, she refuses to let her disappointment and grief redefine God.
-And in so doing, she invites us to do likewise.

 Prayer: